-Psychology PSYCHOLOGY
+Psychology SYCHOLO

-Visual Graphics may be presented in any size on a room sign, as long as it is larger than .625" cap height.
-U&lc lettering allows for more characters per line on a sign.
+Per ADA there is no restriction on the size of Visual Graphics, as long as it is a minimum of .625" cap height.
+U&lc lettering allows for more characters per line than all caps.

 This is true for all instances where the purpose of words is for reading.
 In the case of honorific, donor or formal naming presentations, all caps text is appropriate.
 To distinguish wayfinding information from honorific naming, wayfinding information should always be in u&lc.